syncfusion-content/fileformat-docs/File-Formats/PDF/Assemblies-Required.md

 Windows Forms and WPF (Client Profile)<br/></td><td>
 Syncfusion.XlsIO.ClientProfile<br/>Syncfusion.Compression.Base<br/>Syncfusion.Pdf.ClientProfile<br/>Syncfusion.ExcelToPDFConverter.ClientProfile<br/></td></tr>
 </table>

-Note: Excel to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications.
+N> Excel to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications.

 ## Converting Presentation document to PDF

-For converting a presentation document to PDF, the following assemblies need to be referenced in your application Presentation to PDF conversion (without charts)
+For converting a presentation document to PDF, the following assemblies need to be referenced in your application.

+Presentation to PDF conversion (without charts)
 <table>
 <tr>